nadethoughts/Aetheria/Campaigns/The Cracked Granite/Session Transcripts/TCG - Session 01 - Transcription.md

 It was the lost key of, what's a cool name?
 Where are we at?
 Where's the map?
 Kinda like that key that, like, lets them into the mountain in the Hobbit, like the lost key of whatever our dwelling is.
 Does that make sense?

-Of iron hold?
-Iron hold or maybe even Jason and I's clan.
+Of Ironhold?
+Ironhold or maybe even Jason and I's clan.
 Maybe, like Mhmm.
 Mhmm.
 Something like that.

 Good one.
 Yeah.
 That's brilliant.
 Okay.
 What clan are we?